Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

   > Space partitioning.
   > + Bounding volume hierarchies.
   > + BSP.
   > + Octrees.
+  >
-  > Parallelize ray tracing, use more cores.
+  > Parallelize ray tracing, use more cores/the GPU.
 + What is the Schlick approximation used for?
   > + The Schlick approximation is used to approximate the intensity of the
   >   reflected and refracted light.
   > + It approximates the Fresnel equations.
   > + It is multiplied by the specular reflection coefficient to give the total
-  >   specular reflection of the surface.
+  >   specular contribution of the surface.
   > + $1 - \text{Schlick Approximation}$ is multiplied by the refracted light
   >   to give the refracted contribution.
 + What is the main difference between distributed ray tracing and path tracing?